 5 Reasons For A Customer Persona

-1. Crafting The Right Messaging
+1. Crafting the Right Messaging

-2. Focused Company Communication
+2. Streamlining Company Communication

-3. Humanizes Marketing
+3. Humanising Marketing Endeavours

-4. Positioning For Sales
+4. Strategic Sales Positioning

-5. Improves Your Sales Funnel
+5. Optimisation of the Sales Funnel

 I’m Sold.
 How Do I Build A Customer Persona?
 If you’re still interested at this point, that’s great!
-Let us show you how you can go about building customer personas for your business.
+Let us show you how you can build customer personas for your business.
 You can have more than one (and most businesses do), but start small, especially if you’re still getting your feet wet in online marketing (actually, personas work great for offline marketing as well – as highlighted by our reasons above).

 Download The ARTICLE BONUS Now!

-3 Steps To Your Ideal Customer Persona
+3 Steps to Your Ideal Customer Persona

 Step 1: Collect Initial Data

-Note down customers that fall in specific segments to form a large group.
+Note down customers that fall into specific segments to form a large group.
 Also, think about the ‘good’ vs ‘bad’ customers.
 If you enjoy working with one segment over another, you may want to concentrate on building up the ‘good’ segment as your customer persona for the future.
-Don’t forget to note down why you found it easier to work with that segment as these identifiers will prove useful for future prospects.
+Remember to note why you found it easier to work with that segment, as these identifiers will prove useful for prospects.

 Step 2: Set Up Interviews

-The interview data will form the bulk of your customer persona so pay careful attention.
+The interview data will form the bulk of your customer persona, so pay careful attention.
 What kind of questions should you ask?